jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ![](images/Basic%20Diagram%20Elements.014.png)

 may be used to indicate that a symbol that might own the line would be __Protected__.
 Protected is something that can play a role in the concept of inheritance.
-In the Circle language it might mean that a symbol might only be accessible if it is placed inside a triangle.
+In the Encircle language it might mean that a symbol might only be accessible if it is placed inside a triangle.

 Here is how that might look if it is connected to a symbol: